IPF online gives more insight into the disease and the disease course to people with IPF and their practitioners.

 IPF is the most common form of pulmonary fibrosis.
 Idiopathic comes from the Greek and means: unknown cause.
 It is thought that this form of pulmonary fibrosis is caused by an abnormal reaction of the lung tissue after damage, eventually causing scar formation in the lungs.
 We estimate that there are between 1000-3000 people in the Netherlands with this disease.
 The disease has a varying course, but eventually the fibrosis will increase and lead to severe lung function limitations.

-Unfortunately, there is currently no healing drug for IPF.
+Unfortunately, there is currently no cure for IPF.
 Lung transplantation is a possibility for a limited group of people.
-Fortunately, much research has been done into the treatment of IPF in recent years with promising results.
-Two medicines are now available for IPF, nintedanib (Ofev®) and pirfenidone (Esbriet®).
-These medicines can not cure the disease, but inhibit scarring.
-This slows the deterioration of lung function and improves the prognosis.
+Two medicines are available for IPF, nintedanib (Ofev®) and pirfenidone (Esbriet®).
+These medicines can not cure the disease, but slow the deterioration of lung function.
 These medicines are currently reimbursed for eligible people and may only be prescribed in specialized centers.
-In addition, the treatment consists of supporting measures such as exercise and extra oxygen.
+In addition, the treatment consists of supporting measures such as pulmonary rehabilitation, extra oxygen and psychological support.

-Fortunately, the research at IPF is in full development.
-This involves, among other things, the cause, treatment and improvement of the quality of life at IPF.
-In a number of hospitals in the Netherlands it is sometimes possible to participate in these studies.
-You can best inform your pulmonologist about the possibilities.
-We will also provide more information on this site.
+Fortunately, research in the field of IPF is in full development.
+Currently, many studies are carried out involving possible new drug treatments and finding new ways to improve quality of life.
+In a number of hospitals in the Netherlands it is possible to participate in some of these studies.
+You can ask your pulmonologist about the possibilities.